Highways in Quebec: Classes of highways

 The rest of the roadways are mostly managed by companies such as Hydro-Quebec or by various departments, such as the Ministère de l'Énergie et des Ressources naturelles (Ministry of Energy and Natural Resources (Quebec)).

 Provincial highways

 The highways of the MTQ are main roads that crisscross the province.
-To serve the vast territory of Quebec, the MTQ manages a network of more than 20,000 kilometers of roads, mainly in the south of the province.
+To serve the vast territory of Quebec, the MTQ manages a network of more than 20,000 kilometres of roads, mainly in the south of the province.
 These roads are the only numbered roads in the province.
 Quebec does not have county roads as does Ontario or departmental roads as in France.
 All highways and major roads, whether regional or provincial, fall under the MTQ.

 As of 2019, Quebec has 31 autoroutes, 45 provincial roads, and 129 regional and secondary roads.

 Autoroutes

 The Autoroute (freeway) system in Quebec is a network of expressways which operate under the same principle of controlled access as the Interstate Highway System in the United States or the 400-Series Highways in neighbouring Ontario.